GTkernel/streamer/README.md

 This is a playground for running DNN on nowdays powerful heterogeneous embedded platform.
 The simplest thing it can do right now is to consume live video frames from a camera and run your favorite neural network on the frames.

-tx1dnn currently supports Caffe, Caffe FP16 (NVIDIA's fork), Caffe OpenCL, MXNet, TensorRT (former GIE from NVIDIA).
+streamer currently supports Caffe, Caffe FP16 (NVIDIA's fork), Caffe OpenCL, MXNet, TensorRT (former GIE from NVIDIA).

 ## Get Started